Pet Insurance 101

 The average cost of microchipping a dog

-In Dr. Aliya McCullough, Fetch by The Dodo's on-staff veterinarian's experience, microchipping a dog usually costs around $50.
+In Dr. Aliya McCullough, Fetch's on-staff veterinarian's experience, microchipping a dog usually costs around $50.
 The cost of microchipping generally includes implanting the device and the registration fee.
-Unfortunately, Fetch by The Dodo pet insurance doesn’t cover the cost of microchipping.
+Unfortunately, Fetch Pet Insurance doesn’t cover the cost of microchipping.

 But this procedure is a worthwhile investment.
 The chip lasts for dogs' entire lives and will make it more likely for you to reunite with your pet if they ever become lost.

 Alternatively, you could research low-cost microchipping options, which are typically offered at vaccination clinics, animal shelters or through rescue groups, Dr. McCullough says.
 If there's an animal-related charity event in your area, they may also offer free microchipping services.

 Help your dog live a healthier, longer life.

 Will my dog feel any pain when they’re microchipped?

 Like vaccinations, Dr. McCullough explains that dogs may experience mild pain when they receive a microchip.